 - Toasted – Many places like the ones above will recommend against this because their bagels are so fresh that they don’t need it, so that’s why they might be looking at you funny) but sometimes it’s nice to get a bit of extra crunch

 - Scooped out – Take a good part of the contents of the bagel out.
 It makes the bagel a bit lighter for those who find them a bit heavy!

 - Open-faced – Divide it into two and then have toppings topped onto each half – You can do this if you maybe want to share, or want half savory, half sweet!

-- Then pick your extras like lox (lox is what I knew as smoked salmon, that one caught me out), lettuce, tomato, and many other options (look in the window and pick what you want!)
+- What would you normally go?
+Well lox is a standard choice for a first-timer (lox is what I knew as smoked salmon, that one caught me out), lettuce, tomato, and many other options (look in the window and pick what you want!)